 Part Three – Securities, Laws, and Regulations

-For the third part of the exam, you’ll need to know the MSRB rules and be well versed in regulations that apply to Municipal Market Professionals.
-As a result, that includes the Securities Act of 1933 and Securities Exchange Act of 1934.
+For the third part of the exam, you’ll need to know the MSRB rules and be well-versed in regulations that apply to Municipal Market Professionals.
+As a result, that includes the Securities Act of 1933 and the Securities Exchange Act of 1934.

 Series 52 Exam vs the Security Industry Essentials (SIE) Exam